newstack-cloud/celerity-docs/docs/applications/resources/celerity-consumer.md

 Cloud Run is a relatively simple environment to deploy applications to, the consumer application is deployed as a containerised application.

 When the `sourceId` is a Celerity topic, a Pub/Sub subscription is created without the need for any intermediary infrastructure.
+For other event sources, an integration is set up to receive events from the source data store, bucket or queue and forward them to the consumer application via a Pub/Sub topic.
+The Celerity runtime will then receive messages from the Pub/Sub topic.

 For consumer applications, Cloud Run uses a push model where a [Pub/Sub push subscription](https://cloud.google.com/run/docs/tutorials/pubsub) is configured for a Cloud Run app.
 Due to this, the Celerity runtime will not be configured to poll a message source, a HTTP API will be set up instead to receive messages from the Pub/Sub push subscription.